Skip to content

 When file size is the issue, container change alone rarely helps.
 Adjust bitrate, resolution, or duration.
 See video file size calculator .

-Fast start (moov atom at file beginning) matters for web playback of MP4.
-Some MOV exports place metadata at the end; re-muxing can fix streaming start delay without re-encoding video.
+Fast start (moov atom at the beginning of the file) matters for web playback of MP4.
+Some MOV exports place metadata at the end; remuxing can fix streaming start delay without re-encoding video.